How Much Do You Need in Cash Reserves to Get a Mortgage?

 - Life insurance policies

-Lenders don’t consider your car, or another property you own, as part of your reserves, since they can’t easily be converted into cash.
+Lenders don’t consider your car, or another property you own, as part of your reserves since they can’t easily be converted into cash.
 What if your jewelry collection is worth five figures?
-Sorry, it won’t help—household belongings, and insurance policies, also don’t qualify.
+Sorry, it won’t help—household belongings also don’t qualify.

 How Much Do You Need in Cash Reserves?

-Keep in mind that in the full payment includes the portions that go toward the principal balance, interest, taxes, and insurance.
+Keep in mind that the full payment includes the portions that go toward your home loan's principal balance, interest, taxes, and insurance.
 In some cases, it may also include dues for your homeowner’s association, mortgage insurance premiums, or payments on second loans.

 VA and USDA Loans

-VA and USDA loans don’t require cash reserves, as long as you’re buying a single-family home you intend to occupy.
-Investors, on the other hand, need three to six months of reserves with VA loans, and three months with USDA loans.
+VA and USDA loans don’t require cash reserves as long as you’re buying a single-family home you intend to occupy.
+Investors, on the other hand, need six months of reserves with VA loans.

 If You Don’t Have Enough Cash for Your Reserve

-Otherwise, you’ll either need to increase your savings, or beef up your other qualifications in order to qualify for a lower reserve.
+Otherwise, you’ll either need to increase your savings or beef up your other qualifications to qualify for a lower reserve.

 Other Cash You Will Need

 Remember that your reserves aren’t the only cash you need to purchase a house.
 In addition to these funds, you’ll also need money for your down payment and closing costs.
-While down payments vary widely, closing costs tend to clock in between 2% and 5% of the purchase price.
+While down payments vary, closing costs tend to clock in at 2% to 5% of the purchase price.

 Finally, even if you have enough cash to cover all your loan requirements, keep in mind that homeownership often comes with unexpected expenses and repair bills.
-So it doesn’t hurt to save more, in order to make sure you still have a financial safety net once you’ve closed on the loan.
+It doesn’t hurt to save more to ensure you still have a financial safety net once you’ve closed on the loan.